gandhiy/xrl_thesis/README.md

 pip install -e .[mujoco] && pip install -e .[robotics]
 ```

+* using nightly stable-baselines (2.10.0a0) to be able to implement custom callback with CallBack List

+* auto set saved path to saved_model folder.
+To change, set `model_path` in `~/models/base.py`.

 * go back to pybullet at somepoint
 * project uses mujoco, atari, robotics, and other envs